chapter-three/next-drupal/examples/example-marketing/README.md

 # example-marketing

-An example marketing site built using Drupal + JSON API.
+An example marketing site built using Drupal + JSON:API.

 Pages are built from the Landing page node type and paragraphs sourced from `/drupal`.